Skip to main content

 How do I indicate that my module doesn't have a reading list?

-If your module does not require a reading list, click “New List” in the reading list system and give your list the title “No List for this Course”.
-Select the template “This module does not have a reading list”.
+Give your list the title “No List for this Course”, click “CREATE” and select the template “This module does not have a reading list”.

 My module is taught via distance learning – do I need to do anything differently?